umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Settings/index.md

   - **Implicit** - All steps where the original change author is NOT a member of the group must be completed.
 Steps where the original change author is a member of the approving group will be completed automatically and noted in the workflow history as not required.
   - **Exclude** - Similar to Explicit.
 All steps must be completed but the original change author is not included in the notifications or shown in the dashboard tasks.
 - **Lock active content** - Determines how the content in a workflow should be managed.
 Set to `true` or `false` depending on whether the approval group responsible for the active workflow step should make modifications to the content.
-- **Allow attachments** - Provide an attachment (such as a supporting document or enable referencing a media item) when intiating a workflow.
+- **Allow attachments** - Provide an attachment (such as a supporting document or enable referencing a media item) when initiating a workflow.
 This feature is useful when a workflow requires supporting documentation.
-- **Use workflow for unpublish** - Determines if unpublish actions require a workflow approval.
+- **Use workflow for unpublish** - Determines if unpublish actions require workflow approval.
-- **Extend permissions** - Determines if Umbraco Plumber should extend or replace users save and publish permissions.
-By default, the behaviour is replace.
+- **Extend permissions** - Determines if Umbraco Plumber should extend or replace user's save and publish permissions.
+By default, the behavior is Replace user's permissions.

 ## New node approval flow